 - Bump up that Audio Bitrate in Stream Settings

 Even with the best streaming microphone, you’ll still have to make sure to reduce background and electrical noise.
-For background noise, make sure your microphone is place in a manner where the polar pattern is directed towards your voice.
+To lessen background noise, place your microphone where the polar pattern is directed to your voice.
 Try to avoid noise entering this area.
 Electrical noise tends to come from ground loops which can result in a buzzing or humming type sound in your stream audio.
-The most cost efficient method is to use group loop isolator devices.
-While it is good to put isolators on any incoming signals to your mixer, the most important place to use these is from your mixer to whatever input you have on your PC.
+The most cost-efficient method is to use group loop isolator devices.
+While it is good to put isolators on any incoming signals to your mixer, the most important place to use these are from your mixer to whatever input you have on your PC.

 Now that you have a clean audio signal, let’s make sure all of your audio levels are set correctly.
-Many times during streaming, the start of the stream is used for adjusting audio levels.
+During a stream, the beginning is used to adjust the audio levels.
 You can take out the guesswork by using the audio preview function inside XSplit Broadcaster.
-Go to tools, then settings and click on the audio tab.
+Go to tools, then settings, and click on the audio tab.
 You can set any available playback devices as your audio preview.
 The audio preview will give you the final mix of all your audio sources.
-This is also useful if you add any elements to your stream like another microphone or a new alert with audio.
+This is also useful if you add any elements to your streams like another microphone or a new alert with audio.

-Speaking of alerts, any sources that generate audio can take advantage of the stream only option for audio.
-When you right click on a source with audio, you’ll see an option for stream output.
+Speaking of alerts, any sources that generate audio can take advantage of the stream the only option for audio.
+When you right-click on a source with audio, you’ll see an option for stream output.
 If you select stream only, the audio from the source will only be output to the stream.
-This is useful if you don’t don’t want to repeatedly hear the sounds from web based alerts.
+This is useful if you don’t want to repeatedly hear the sounds of web-based alerts.

 XSplit Broadcaster also has the per scene audio extension, for managing audio levels between scenes.
 To use the per scene audio extension, you will need to install it from the plugin store found in the extensions menu.
 Once the extension is open, add your scenes and adjust the audio levels for each scene as you’d like.
 You can even enable crossfading for smoother transitions between scenes.